 Piltown is served by a sewerage scheme with secondary treatment, which was constructed in 1985.
-This has a design Population Equivalent of 1500, and is currently operating with a population equivalent of 3000 and therefore does not have capacity to cater for future demand.
+This has a design Population Equivalent of 1500, and is currently operating at approximately double its design capacity and therefore does not have capacity to cater for future demand.

-Piltown has been included in the Water Services Investment Programme for upgrading of the wastewater treatment plant to accommodate existig and future development as outlined in this plan, a timeframe has not been set for the delivery of the upgrade which will also be dependent on funding from Kilkenny County Council.
+Piltown has been included in the Water Services Investment Programme for upgrading of the wastewater treatment plant, a timeframe has not been set for the delivery of the upgrade which will also be dependent on funding from Kilkenny County Council.